wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/ensure-app-website-compatibility-with-microsoft-edge/includes/4-enable-enterprise-mode-using-group-policy.md

-Checkout the video below to see how to enable Enterprise Mode through group policy, as well as some pro-tips to make things easier.
+Check out the video below to see how to enable Enterprise Mode through group policy, as well as some pro-tips to make things easier.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Fm7C]